The ending gong of midnight . . .

 Ed Prentiss (Captain Midnight), Marilou Neumayer (Joyce Ryan)

-for a heroic figure to sponsor their product, Ovaltine, purchased the Captain Midnight show and took it to a national exposure.Continuing the tradition of their previous series, Radio Orphan Annie, the Secret Squadron was born; and Wander began to integrate coded messages and club identification into the episodes.
+When the show began in 1938, Albright was a privateaviator who helped people, but his situation changed in 1940 when the country seemed to be moving toward World War.
+The Wander Company, looking for a heroic figure to sponsor their product, Ovaltine, purchased the Captain Midnight show and took it to a national exposure.Continuing the tradition of their previous series, Radio Orphan Annie, the Secret Squadron was born; and Wander began to integrate coded messages and club identification into the episodes.
 Spokesman, Pierre Andre, urged the young, and sometimes older, listeners to join the Squadron in order to help Captain Midnight and the others.